-- view cameras - understand eliminating vanishing points - understanding tilting the focal plane - understand real versus fake tilt-shift effects - passive autofocus techniques - understand the principle of phase detection - understand the principle of contrast detection - when are they used? what are the tradeoffs? - don't worry about the details of lenslets, ray geometry, etc. - → active autofocus techniques - tradeoffs between time of flight and triangulation - be able to manipulate the geometry of triangulation, at least for right-angle triangles
+- understand eliminating vanishing points - understanding tilting the focal plane - understand real versus fake tilt-shift effects - passive autofocus techniques - understand the principle of phase detection - understand the principle of contrast detection - when are they used? what are the tradeoffs? - don't worry about the details of lenslets, ray geometry, etc. - active autofocus techniques (if I have time to cover it this week) - tradeoffs between time of flight and triangulation - be able to manipulate the geometry of triangulation, at least for right-angle triangles